 When they saw the holy hermit, they were embarrassed to bother him and apologized for interrupting him.
 However, they still asked if he might know where they might find the magnificent stag.
 Godric replied that, "God knows where he is."
 As it was clear that no other answer was forthcoming, the visitors grew embarrassed again.
 With his answer in their ears, they again apologized and decided to not trouble Godric any more as they left him to continue their hunt.

 The deer remained with Godric until the next day when it had fully recovered.
 Early in the morning Godric opened the door and the deer bounded off into the forest.
 However, in gratitude for his kindness it would every so often visit Godric and allow him to pet it.

 Did you enjoy these stories about St. Godric and the animals?
-Sign up for free to receive a new saint story every Sunday.
+Sign up to receive a new saint story every Sunday.
+(It's free.)

 Want to Learn More About the Habits of the Saints?